 John Holwell (1711-1798) went to Calcutta as a surgeon when he was still young.
 In India, he was appointed to various offices including temporary governor.
 He claimed there was a divine revelation in India, which taught the same principles as the Christian revelation.
 A good introduction to his ideas is his book Interesting Historical Events, Relative to the Provinces of Bengal… Part III (London, 1771), 41-91.

 Jacob Ilive (1705-1763) was a printer who was jailed for blasphemy.
-In his early works, he defended Christianity, but in his final theological work he took the position of a natural religion deist.
-The best introduction to his final thoughts is p.
-49-65 of Modest Remarks on the Bishop of London’s Several Discourses (London, 1755) which he published under the name of “Philotheos.”
-(It is available only through Eighteenth Century Collections Online.)
+In his early works, he defended Christianity, but in his final theological work he claimed Christianity was not a divine revelation.
+The best introduction to his final thoughts is his Modest Remarks on the Bishop of London’s Several Discourses (London, 1755), 49-65.
+(He published this book under the pen name of Philotheos.)

 Soame Jenyns (1704-1787) was an esteemed writer and politician who announced his conversion from deism to a kind of Jesus-centered deism in 1776.
 He said the purity of Christianity’s moral doctrine proved it was a divine revelation, but he did not think the New Testament itself was a divine revelation.
 An introduction to his deist ideas is A View of the Internal Evidence of the Christian Religion, 3rd ed.
 (London, 1776), 115-33.